July 1 to 28, 2019

 Location

-Combination of the two techniques
+The marriage of two techniques

 400 hours of diving

-Briefing before the dive © M.Boussion EDM
+Pre-dive briefing © M.Boussion EDM

-Diving bell ©Laurent Ballesta, Andromède Océanologie, GOMBESSA 5
+Turret ©Laurent Ballesta, Andromède Océanologie, GOMBESSA 5

 Previous slide